perladvent/perldotcom/content/article/_pub_2002_08_13_comment.md

 {
+   "description" : " /* This is a Perl comment */ Commenting in Perl \"But what?\", I hear you think, \"Perl doesn't have multi-line comments!\" That's true.
+Perl doesn't have multiline comments.
+But why is that?
+What is wrong with them?
+Mostly, it...", "thumbnail" : null,
+   "title" : "Acme::Comment",
-   "slug" : "/pub/2002/08/13/comment",
+   "slug" : "/pub/2002/08/13/comment.html",
    "date" : "2002-08-13T00:00:00-08:00",
-   "categories" : "development",
-   "tags" : [
-      "commenting-multiline-comment-acme"
-   ],
-   "title" : "Acme::Comment",
-   "thumbnail" : null,
    "draft" : null,
    "authors" : [
       "jos-boumans"
    ],
    "image" : null,
-   "description" : " /* This is a Perl comment */ Commenting in Perl \"But what?\", I hear you think, \"Perl doesn't have multi-line comments!\" That's true.
-Perl doesn't have multiline comments.
-But why is that?
-What is wrong with them?
-Mostly, it..."
+   "tags" : [
+      "commenting-multiline-comment-acme"
+   ],
+   "categories" : "development"
 }